For additional information on Public Health at UC Merced please visit the Public Health website.

 Medical Education in the San Joaquin Valley

-The University of California, Merced has partnered with the UC Davis School of Medicine to create the UC Merced San Joaquin Valley Program in Medical Education (PRIME).
-This program will focus on training the best and brightest students for rewarding careers in medicine in our ethnically diverse and underserved Valley.
+The University of California, Merced, has partnered with the UC Davis School of Medicine to create the UC Merced San Joaquin Valley Program in Medical Education (PRIME).
+This program focuses on training the best and brightest students for rewarding careers in medicine in our ethnically diverse and underserved Valley.

 Program Learning Outcomes

-Students who complete the minor in Interdisciplinary Public Health will demonstrate:
+Students who complete the minor in Public Health will demonstrate:

 - Define public health and describe the roles and responsibilities of government, non-governmental organizations, and private citizens in maintaining public health;